boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **OPENID_JWS_ALG**

 The algorithm used to sign the id_token.
 Jackson uses [jose](https://github.com/panva/jose) to create the ID token.
-Supported algorithms can be found at <https://github.com/panva/jose/issues/114#digital-signatures>.
+Supported algorithms can be found [here](https://github.com/panva/jose/issues/114#digital-signatures).

 Default: `RS256`